duannl/clean-swift-lite-builder-listener/README.md

   - You might have many use cases with different builder inputs
   - You might have multiple view controllers in different modes with the same interactor, presenter and router
   - Dependency injection
-- Add class listener to make code be more clean
+- Add protocol listener to make code be more clean
-- Add default init method for interactor, presenter and router It will be helpful in some cases:
+- Add default init methods for interactor, presenter and router It will be helpful in some cases:
   - Initialize default values
   - Dependency injection